 The Audit Committee has the authority to audit the execution of duties of directors and executive officers and to decide on proposals submitted to the general meeting of shareholders for the election and dismissal of accounting auditors.
-The Audit Committee consists of 5 directors, including 4 independent directors and 1 standing Audit accounting In fiscal 2019, the Audit Committee held meetings on 15 davs.
+The Audit Committee consists of 5 directors, including 4 independent directors and 1 standing Audit Committee member.

-Committee member Hiroaki Yoshihara, the chairman of the Audit Committee, has been involved in accounting and other business practices at
+Hiroaki Yoshihara, the chairman of the Audit Committee, has been involved in accounting and other business practices at the KPMG Group for many years and possesses a considerable breadth of knowledge concerning finance and accounting.